Hamza417/Peristyle/README.md

 - Apply blur and color filters dynamically on any wallpaper.
 - Simple yet pretty animations with proper optimizations.
 - Biometric lock support.
-- Fully Material You design.
+- Fully Material You design with Edge to Edge interface.

 ## Stats